ankitpatel96/opentelemetry.io/content/en/docs/collector/architecture.md

 that if one processor blocks the call, the other pipelines attached to this receiver are blocked from receiving the same data, and the receiver itself stops processing and forwarding newly received data.

+Each receiver and processor is created with a nextConsumer struct.
+These structs implement a a consumer.<Signal> where signal is an OpenTelemetry signal.
+The interface implements a consume<Signal> struc.
+Each receiver is responsible for using a thread to call the next consume<Signal> function.

 {{% /alert %}}